Samson

-The biblical account states that Samson was a Nazirite, and that he was given immense strength to aid him against his enemies and allow him to perform superhuman feats, including slaying a lion with his bare hands and massacring an entire army of Philistines using only the jawbone of a donkey.
-However, if Samson's long hair were cut, then his Nazirite vow would be violated and he would lose his strength.
+The biblical account states that Samson was a Nazirite and that he was given immense strength to aid him against his enemies and allow him to perform superhuman feats, including slaying a lion with his bare hands and massacring a Philistine army with a donkey's jawbone.
+The cutting of Samson's long hair would violate his Nazirite vow and nullify his ability.